fchastanet/obsidian-metaflow/README.md

 You can use the [Linter plugin](https://github.com/platers/obsidian-linter) to automatically execute `Metaflow: Update metadata` command on save.

+### Ace editor

+You can use the [Ace Editor plugin](https://github.com/RavenHogWarts/obsidian-ace-code-editor) to enhance your editing experience with advanced code editing features.
+This plugin settings are using this `ace` editor if available, otherwise it falls back to simple textarea.

 ## 🧪 Testing

 The plugin includes comprehensive test coverage: